bongoslav/Global-Infra-Tech-task/README.md

    cd Global-Infra-Tech-task
    ```

-3. If using Docker:
+* If using Docker:

    - Build the Docker images:

      ```bash
-     docker-compose build
+     docker compose build
      ```

    - Start the Docker containers:

      ```bash
-     docker-compose up
+     docker compose up
      ```

-4. If not using Docker:
+* If not using Docker:

    - Install project dependencies: